Congratulations on purchasing your new Hydraulic Stuffer!

 Issues we have noticed.

-Sometimes the meat will come out too fast or not fast enough.
-This is controlled by the pressure and speed control valve inside the panel on the left side.
 There is a lock ring on the valve control that must be loosened.
 When it is loosened, the knob can be turned clockwise to increase the pressure and counter-clockwise to lower the pressure.
 When you have it adjusted properly, tighten up the lock ring.
 You can cause extreme pressures by turning the knob too far clockwise and so I suggest that once you have adjusted the pressures - leave off the panel so that you can check the temperature of the big blue motor that sits above the fluid reserviour.
 If it is too hot to leave your hand on it, it is ready to burn up.
 Turn off the machine immediately and let it cool off.
 Once it's cooled, you can turn the control knob counter-clockwise a half turn at a time until the motor runs at a comfortable temperature.

 When the pressures are high, the breaker can kick out.
 It can be reset by opening the opposite panel and looking for a small black pushbutton and clicking it in.

-Wiring diagram for 50 lb.
-Sausage Stuffers
+Wiring diagram for New Sausage Stuffers w/ Improvements

 Hydraulic diagram for 50 lb.
 Sausage Stuffers